carpentries-incubator/geospatial-python/_episodes/20-crop-raster-data.md

 ## Crop raster data with a polygon

-It is also a common case that the AoI is given by a polygon, which one can also use to crop the raster.
+It is common that the AoI is given by a polygon, which can be also used to crop the raster.
 For the example, we make a simple polygon within the raster clip we just made, and select the raster pixels within the polygon.
 This can be done with the `clip` function:

 ~~~